The 7 Key Performance Indicators (KPIs) That You Should Track To Help Grow Your eCommerce Store

 The difference between purchase frequency and customer retention rate is that purchase frequency measures how often a customer makes a purchase, while customer retention rate measures the percentage of customers who continue to do business with a company over time.

-Both are important for businesses to track, as they can provide insight into customer behavior and help businesses gauge the success of their marketing and sales strategies.
+Both are important for businesses to track, as they can provide insight into customer behavior and help businesses gauge the success of their marketing and digital sales strategies.

 However, purchase frequency is generally more important for businesses that sell products or services that need to be frequently replaced or replenished, such as food or clothing.
 This is because customers who make frequent purchases are more likely to be engaged with the brand and have a higher lifetime value.